apigee/istio-mixer-adapter/README.md

 The quickest way to get started is to follow the [Istio Kubernetes Quick Start](https://istio.io/docs/setup/kubernetes/quick-start.html).

-Before you install Istio into Kubernetes (step 5: Install Istio’s core components), edit the `istio.yaml` or `istio-auth.yaml` file to point to the Apigee mixer instead of the Istio vanilla mixer.
+Before you install Istio into Kubernetes (step 5: Install Istio’s core components), edit the `istio.yaml` or `istio-auth.yaml` file to point to the Apigee mixer instead of the Istio mixer.
+Choose one below.

-Assuming Istio 0.7.1:

-Replace: `docker.io/istio/mixer:0.7.1` with: `gcr.io/apigee-api-management-istio/istio-mixer:1.0.0-alpha-1`
+### Current Release: 1.0.0-alpha-1

+This is the Apigee supported pre-release.

+Install on base of Istio 0.7.1.

+Find: `docker.io/istio/mixer:0.7.1` in `istio.yaml` and replace with the following:

+    gcr.io/apigee-api-management-istio/istio-mixer:1.0.0-alpha-1

+### Nightly Build (unsupported)

+May contain new features or bug fixes, but may also be broken.
+Use at your own risk or with guidance.

+Install on base of Istio 0.7.1.

+Find: `docker.io/istio/mixer:0.7.1` in `istio.yaml` and replace with the following:

+    gcr.io/apigee-api-management-istio/istio-mixer:nightly

 ## Install your service